SortNow1001/404.github.io/README.md

 # 404 We are going to launch IOS and Android application soon.
 Please be with us.

-# Your support would be much appricated.
+# Your support would be much appreciated.